 Explores the complications and advantages of increased media exposure and visibility and problematize what these representations tell us about politics more generally.
 Drawing on scholarship from sociology, politics, psychology and history the course considers the interrelationships between the social constructs of sexuality, representations, gay marriage, AIDS, transnational identities, pivotal court cases, social movements and violence.
 Open to sophomores and above.
-General Education: Fulfills Self and Society AND Perspectives on Diversity.
+General Education: Self and Society and Perspectives on Diversity.
 Intermediate.

 Theory and Practice of Conflict Resolution

 Explore the world’s bloodiest wars, nagging conflicts and ongoing hostilities while learning tactics to prevent and resolve them.
 From the conflicts in Northern Ireland, South Africa, Israel and Palestine to the Sudan, students actively participate in solving simulated conflicts and learn lessons from cases where resolution efforts have tragically failed.
 Open to Sophomores and above.
 General Education: Fulfills Perspectives on Diversity, Ethics and Social Justice or Self and Society.